Pension Fund Overview

 Click on a specific topic to jump to that section, or scroll down the page and read all sections.

 The New England Teamsters Pension Fund was established in 1958 to provide income in retirement to eligible participants.
 An eight-member Board of Trustees manages the Fund; four Trustees represent Labor and four Trustees represent Management.
-The Fund Office staff, located in Burlington, MA administers the Fund under the direction of the Executive Director Edward Groden and the Fund Manager Charles Langone.
+The Fund Office staff, located in Burlington, MA administers the Fund.
 The Fund is qualified under ERISA and is a multi-employer plan.

 The Fund is an Employer-Financed Plan.
 It accepts contributions from Contributing Employers on behalf of their employees covered under collective bargaining agreements.
 No contributions from employees are allowed.
 The contribution rates are negotiated and determine the level of benefit earned.